wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 The collected information from Wazuh agents are stored in different SQLite tables.
 Here is described the content of each available table.

 At present, this module is available for Linux, Windows, MacOS, OpenBS and FreeBSD.
+See the `compatibility matrix`_ for more information.

 Hardware
 ^^^^^^^^

+.. versionadded:: 3.2.0

 Retrieve basic information about the hardware components of a system.